-Golden Globe Award winner Oscar Isaac and Emmy winner Rachel Brosnahan star in Lorraine Hansberry’s The Sign in Sidney Brustein's Window.
-Check back for information on The Sign in Sidney Brustein's Window tickets on New York Theatre Guide and see this Tony Award nominee for Best Revival of a Play.
+Golden Globe Award winner Oscar Isaac and Emmy winner Rachel Brosnahan star in Lorraine Hansberry’s The Sign in Sidney Brustein's Window on Broadway through July 2 only.
+Get The Sign in Sidney Brustein's Window tickets on New York Theatre Guide and see this Tony Award nominee for Best Revival of a Play.

 The Sign in Sidney Brustein's Window is a play about a couple living in Greenwich Village in the 1960s.
 They and their friends, particularly Sidney, are staunch in their progressive beliefs and dreams, even though they're far from realistic.
 Sidney's marriage to his wife Iris, which thrives on passion and wit, is put to the ultimate test when he gets involved with a local political campaign that threatens to change them both.